Resolving NuGet dependency conflicts

 The semi-open version ranges [12.0.3, 13) mean "any 12.x version higher than 12.0.3".

-On restore, NuGet processes these graphs from the top (of the project).
-When it finds a version range, it selects the _lowest _version in the range, and then moves on from there.
-While traversing these dependency trees it can detect version conflicts between the different paths, but always uses the version it already selected from a range.
+On restoration, NuGet processes these graphs from the top (of the project).
+When it finds a version range, it selects the _lowest _version in the range and then moves on.
+While traversing these dependency trees, it can detect version conflicts between the different paths but uses the version it has already selected from a range.

-In the example above, the different versions are resolved in a compatible way, using the version 12.0.3 of the 1:1 version mapped packages in the "CMS Core" family.
-See Package families.
+In the example above, the different versions are resolved compatible, using version 12.0.3 of the 1:1 version mapped packages in the "CMS Core" family.
+See Package families later in this topic.

-Example: Adding DXP support to plain CMS project
+Example: Add DXP support to plain CMS project

-The mix between the complex dependency graph and the 1:1 requirements is what creates issues with the NuGet algorithm.
+The mix between the complex dependency graph and the 1:1 requirements creates issues with the NuGet algorithm.

 The EPiServer.CMS package gives you what you need for a plain CMS site.
 However, in the interest of modularity, it does not automatically pull in the requirements to run on the DXP service (because you could be running elsewhere).
-To deploy your solution to the DXP service you need to add the EPiServer.CloudPlatform.Cms package.
+To deploy your solution to the DXP service, you must add the EPiServer.CloudPlatform.Cms package.

 This fails because of one specific path of the dependency graph of EPiServer.CloudPlatform.Cms: